Schlechter, Annie

 St Clair, Hugh

 Hugh St Clair is an experienced arts and design journalist with work published in numerous British and international magazines and newspapers.
-He has edited and written four books on paintings including three Miller's Guide to Art and Buying Affordable Art.
+He has written extensively about British modern art and design during the 20th century.
+His biography of Cedric Morris and Arthur Lett-Haines, A Lesson in Art and Life, was published by Pimpernel Press in 2019 to critical acclaim.

 Stockley, Philippa